 "Die one thousand deaths!"

 The Umbrella corporation in the Resident Evil franchise is portrayed as the evil Mega Corp. that caused the zombie outbreak throughout multiple games.
 The endings of Resident Evil 2 and Resident Evil 3: Nemesis imply that the protagonists are going to take on Umbrella directly, but the closest they ever gotten was Claire storming Umbrella's headquarters at the start of Resident Evil: Code: Veronica and then getting captured quickly.
 By the start of Resident Evil 4, Umbrella gets into trouble with the government and they fall into bankruptcy.
 To rub the salt further into the wound, Jill and Chris in a flashback during Resident Evil 5 are shown to be hunting down the man behind Umbrella, but Wesker intervenes and cuts their plan short.
 A shame that the player never gets to take Umbrella down themselves directly.
 Spencer, the guy behind Umberlla, is shown to be an extremely frail and old man confined to a wheelchair and is killed off by Wesker in a cut scene.
+It is also stated that Wesker was the one who had leaked information to the government about Umbrella's experiments and also testified against them in court.

 Team Skull attacks Wigglytuff and attempts to knock him out.
 This fails, and Wigglytuff singlehandedly destroys all three of them without breaking a sweat off screen.
 Team Skull is not seen again for a long time.